Across the Field

 Latest work in this issue areaAll work in this issue area

 We submitted comments in response to the Office of Science and Technology Policy’s request for information on public and private sector uses of biometric technologies.

-This amicus brief urges the Fourth Circuit to preserve critical and longstanding obligations under the Fair Credit Reporting Act (FCRA) that require consumer reporting agencies to ensure the accuracy of records used to make decisions about people’s access to housing, employment, credit, and other basic needs.
+This amicus brief urges the Fourth Circuit to preserve critical and longstanding obligations under the Fair Credit Reporting Act that require consumer reporting agencies to ensure the accuracy of records used to make decisions about people’s access to housing, employment, credit, and other basic needs.

 We filed a legal brief arguing that Section 230 should not fully immunize Facebook’s Ad Platform from liability under a California antidiscrimination law.
-We describe how Facebook itself, independently of its advertisers, participates in the targeting and delivery of insurance ads based on gender and age.

 Selected press and events